-If you used the same area for your qualified business use for the entire year, complete only Part I; otherwise, skip Part I and complete Part II using lines 1 through 5 to help you figure the amount to enter for each month.
-All amounts reported on this worksheet must be in square feet.
+and c ea for your qualified business use for the entire year, complete only Part ng lines 1 through 5 to help you figure the amount to enter for each mont be in square feet.

 Part I .
 Same area was us ed for the entire year.

-l.
-Are ea used for this qualifi ed business use 1
+1. Are ea used for this qualif ied business use 1

-for the deduction; otherw ne 2 if someone else also used the home to conduct business that qualifies vise, enter 300 on line 2d and go to line 3.

-a. ter portion of line 1 that was not shared with another person's qualified home 2a
+for the deduction; other Area not shared.
+En ine 2 if someone else also used the home to conduct business that qualifies wise, enter 300 on line 2d and go to line 3.
+Inter portion of line 1 that was not shared with another person's qualified home 2a

 b.
-Total area shared w th another person's qualified business use.
-Subtract line 2a from line 1
+Total area shared w ith another person's qualified business use.
+Subtract line 2a from line 1 2b

 c.
-Reasonable allocation on of shared area to this qualified business use 2c
+Reasonable allocati on of shared area to this qualified business use 2c

 d.
 Add lines 2a and 2c 2d

-ss uses.
-Complete line 3 if you used the home for more than one qualified , enter 300 on line 3d and go to line 4.
+bus siness use; otherwise ess uses.
+Complete line 3 if you used the home for more than one qualified e, enter 300 on line 3d and go to line 4.

-a.
-Total area of home u used for all your qualified business uses 3a
+a. used for all your qualified business uses

-b.
-Maximum area 3b 300
+b. -

-c.
-Enter the smaller of line 3a and 3b 3c
+C. line 3a and 3b

 d.
-Reasonable allocation on of line 3c to this qualified business use 3d
+Reasonable allocati on of line 3c to this qualified business use 3d

-.
-Ma aximum area 4 300
+4. Ma ximum area 4 300

-s 1, 2d, 3d, and 4.
+Wo orksheet s 1, 2d, 3d, and 4.
 Enter the result on line 2 of the Simplified Method 5

-art I I Δrea changed dur ing the year or was used for only part of the year.
+Part I I. Area changed du ring the year or was used for only part of the year.

+Igh 6n if you used the area for this qualified business use for part of the year or t changed during the year. the ar rea used for this

-· (i) Month Note.
+(i) Month Note.
 If your qualified business use was less than 15 days in a month, enter -0- in column (ii) for that month; otherwise, use lines 1 through 5 above for each month, and enter the amount you get for line 5 in column (ii) for that month. (ii) Area

 a.
-January (4)
+January

 b.
 February

-С. March
+c.
+March

 d.
 April

-e.
-May
+e. Мау

 f.
 June

 g.
-July $\top$
+July

 h.
 August

 i.
-September $\top$
+September

 j.
 October

 k.
 November

-I. December
+Ι. December

 m.
-Add lines 6a through n 6l, column (ii) 6m.
+Add lines 6a throug h 6l, column (ii) 6m.

-n. owable square footage.
+n.
+Average monthly all owable square footage.
 Divide line 6m by 12.
-Enter the result on line 2 of the
+Enter the result on line 2 of the Vorksheet -

-Simplified Method V /orksheet 6n